nodejs/node/doc/api/module.md

 * `lineNumber` {number} The 1-indexed line number of the call site in the generated source
-* `columnOffset` {number} The 1-indexed column number of the call site in the generated source
+* `columnNumber` {number} The 1-indexed column number of the call site in the generated source
 * Returns: {Object}

-Given a 1-indexed lineNumber and columnNumber from a call site in the generated source, find the corresponding call site location in the original source.
+Given a 1-indexed `lineNumber` and `columnNumber` from a call site in the generated source, find the corresponding call site location in the original source.

-If the lineNumber and columnNumber provided are not found in any source map, then an empty object is returned.
+If the `lineNumber` and `columnNumber` provided are not found in any source map, then an empty object is returned.
 Otherwise, the returned object contains the following keys:

 * name: {string | undefined} The name of the range in the